KamSaf/django_car_management_app/README.md

             }
         }

-4. Go to the main project directory and run migration commands:
+4. Go to the main project directory and run migration command:

         python manage.py migrate

 3. Run application with command when in main project directory:

         python manage.py migrate